MAGE: Machine-generated Text Detection in the Wild: Results

 \paragraph{Unseen Domains.}

-Detection on texts from unseen domains poses a greater challenge for all classifiers, with the best-performing model (Longformer) dropping from 90.53\% to 68.40\% (AvgRec).
-Longformer, like GLTR, tends to classify human-written texts from unfamiliar domains as machine-generated.
-This results in a low HumanRec score but almost perfect MachineRec.
+Detecting texts from \textit{unseen domains} presents a heightened challenge for classifiers.
+Notably, even the top-performing model, Longformer, experiences a substantial decline in AvgRec, dropping from 90.53\% to 68.40\%.
+Typically, Longformer tends to classify human-written texts from unfamiliar domains as machine-generated, which results in a low HumanRec score but an almost perfect MachineRec.
 We present detection performance (Longformer) on each unseen domain in Figure \ref{fig:domain_set}.
-Longformer detectors fail to identify texts from most unseen domains.
-The top 3 texts that are most likely to be misclassified as machine-generated are from ROC, XSum, and TLDR datasets, possibly due to a low average perplexity score of these datasets, which confuses PLM-based classifiers (discussed in Section \ref{sec:ppl_bias}).
+The top three text domains most likely to be misclassified as machine-generated are ROC, XSum, and TLDR datasets.
+This could be attributed to their low average perplexity scores which confuse PLM-based detectors (discussed in Section \ref{sec:ppl_bias}).

-\paragraph{Boundary reselection.} Although the AvgRec is low in the \textit{Unseen Domain} setting, Longformer still achieves a high AUROC score of 0.93.
-This suggests that the model can distinguish between the two classes but struggles with selecting an appropriate decision boundary, as shown in Figure \ref{fig:auprc}.
-To this end, we leverage part of the in-domain data (from the training set) and reselect a decision boundary.
-We average the decision boundary across 10 classifiers and use it for all domains.
-As seen from Figure \ref{fig:decision_bound}, the decision boundary refined with merely 0.1\% of in-domain data is sufficient to boost the detection performance.
-As shown in Table \ref{tab:re_bound}, reselection of decision boundary (with 0.1\% of in-domain data) increases detection performance in the out-of-distribution settings, especially for \textit{Unseen Domains}, where the Longformer detector gains an improvement of 13.20\% AvgRec score.
+\paragraph{Boundary Adjustment.} Despite the low AvgRec in the \textit{Unseen Domains} setting, Longformer achieves a high AUROC score (0.93).
+This suggests that the model can distinguish between the two classes but struggles with selecting an appropriate decision boundary, as shown in Figure \ref{fig:decision_merge1}.
+To address this issue, we utilize a portion of the in-domain data from the training set to adjust the decision boundary.
+We compute an average decision boundary across 10 classifiers (in the \textit{Unseen Domains} setting) and apply it universally across all domains.
+As depicted in Figure \ref{fig:decision_merge2}, refining the decision boundary with only 0.1\% of in-domain data (e.g., 4 instances for CMV) significantly enhances detection performance.
+Table \ref{tab:re_bound} demonstrates that adjusting the decision boundary (using 0.1\% of in-domain data) notably improves detection accuracy for both out-of-distribution settings.

+\paragraph{Unseen Domains \& Unseen Model} We validate the detection ability of Longformer, the best-performing detector, on the \textit{Unseen Domains \& Unseen Model} testbed.
+The results are presented in Table \ref{tab:wilder_testbeds}.
+The Longformer detector trained using our dataset achieves a high performance (0.94 AUROC) in detecting texts generated by GPT-4, even when sourced from newly added datasets and generated by a new LLM.
+After refining the boundary, the detector demonstrates balanced accuracy in detecting both text sources, resulting in an AvgRec of 86.54\%.
+This showcases its feasibility for deployment in real-world scenarios.

+\paragraph{Paraphrasing Attack} However, similar to other methods~\cite{krishna2023paraphrasing}, the Longformer detector also shows vulnerability to paraphrasing attacks, as shown in Table \ref{tab:wilder_testbeds}.
+The AUROC drops from 0.94 to 0.75 when the detector encounters additional paraphrased texts, which can be attributed to the shifted perplexity distribution of paraphrased texts (Section \ref{sec:ppl_bias}).